cajulien42/Hypertube/README.md

 ### Features
 - Automatic scrapping of external API (CRON) every day with a custom database switch system
-- Live streaming watch the torrent as it is still downloading.
+- Live streaming, watch a torrent while downloading it.
 - On the fly transcoding for the files with no supported extensions (ffmpeg)
 - Fully customized player controls.
 - Non-blocking download management.